Luna Billing Guide

 Another interesting scenario to consider is shown here:

-• SPM method applies to commercial payers (e.g Blue Shield, Aetna, Cigna, etc.).
+• SPM method applies to commercial payers (e.g. Blue Shield, Aetna, Cigna, etc...).
+This rule DOES NOT take into account total treatment time when determining how many units can be billed.

 4. KX Modifier for Medicare

-Medicare no longer has a cap, and instead has predefined thresholds for ensuring medical necessity.
+Medicare no longer has a cap, and instead has predefined thresholds for ensuring medical necessity and skilled care.

-Outpatient therapy delivered beyond $2,010 needs a KX modifier indicating ongoing medical necessity.
+Outpatient therapy services delivered beyond $2,410 require a KX modifier to indicate ongoing medical necessity.
 The intent of the KX modifier is about providing autonomy to therapists and defining the medical necessity for ongoing care for the patient.
 The EMR will automatically ask for your approval of medical necessity at the appropriate time.

 Purposefully discharging patients or discontinuing care at the threshold levels is not required and incorrect.
 Ongoing care should be provided as long as medical necessity is demonstrated.